sam-woodcock/shar/README.md

 The following example assumes you have started the SHAR server.
 A [docker compose file](deploy/compose/docker-compose.yml) is provided to make this simple.

+## Prerequesits
+Install the packages to build and run the SHAR-server, SHAR-telemetry or examples on this box :-

+golang
+make
+protobuf-compiler
+protoc-gen-go
+docker (optional)
+docker-compose (optional)

+## Building

+to build use :-

+make configure
+make

+# Running from cmdline
+You then need to start the shar-server and the shar-telemetry

+build/telemetry/shar-telemetry &
+build/server/shar

+# Running as a docker image
+I suggest to use the docker loopback address host.docker.internal to reach NATS running on the same docker node/swarm, the localhost address 127.0.0.1 (default) will be local to the container so fails.
+If the address doesn't resolve, it will be something like 172.17.0.1 or 172.18.0.1.

+make docker
+docker run -d -e NATS_URL=nats://host.docker.internal:4222 shar docker run -d -e JAEGER_URL=http://host.docker.internal:14268/api/traces -e NATS_URL=nats://host.docker.internal:4222 shar-telemetry

+# Build CLI tool

+cd cli/cmd/shar
+go build

+# Using CLI tool
+You can view the workflows already registered, and check connectivity.

+cli/cmd/shar/shar --help

+# Run an example workflow

+go run examples/sub-workflow/main.go

 ```go
 package main